-In order to determine the most-recognizable 100 brands, WWD commissioned Synovate, a global market research firm based in Tarrytown, N.Y., to conduct the national survey.
+In order to determine where and how American women shop for apparel and accessories, WWD commissioned Synovate, an independent marketing research firm based in Tarrytown, N.Y., to conduct a national survey.

 The project was conducted using Synovate’s online e-panel among females 13 to 64 years of age with household incomes of $35,000 or more.

 A total of 2,935 females responded to the poll.
 The margin of error was plus or minus 2 percent.
 Field work was conducted May 4 to 9, 2005.

 In addition to demographic questions, respondents were asked to respond to 21 questions dealing with shopping behavior and retail preferences.

 The questions covered frequency of shopping for apparel and accessories; store preferences using eight retailer types: department stores, large specialty stores, smaller specialty chains, independent boutiques, discount stores, warehouse clubs, the Internet and catalogues.

 Included was a question on preference of shopping at traditional enclosed malls, downtown areas, strip malls or over the Internet.

 The survey also asked for the one store where the respondent shopped most often for certain categories of clothing, including jeans, casual wear, intimate apparel and accessories, and then asked to identify up to five stores where they frequently shopped for each item.

 In categories where consumers were asked to pick more than one store, the figures exceed 100 percent.

 The poll asked respondents to rate their experiences and identify merchandise purchased over the Internet, and to identify key Internet sites used to purchase clothing and accessories.